top of page

 7. Face Each Other, Not the Officiant

-You’ll feel tempted to angle toward the officiant, but don’t do it.
+You might feel tempted to angle toward the officiant, but don’t do it.
 Face your partner, hold hands, and stay connected.
-It looks better in photos and feels more intimate.
+This looks better in photos and feels more intimate.

 8. Have an Unplugged Ceremony

 Ask guests to put away their phones and cameras.
-You’ll get everyone’s full attention, and your photographer/content creator won’t have to dodge iPads in the aisle.
+You’ll get everyone’s full attention.
+Plus, your photographer won’t have to dodge iPads in the aisle.
 Trust me, you want to see your guests’ faces, not their screens.

 9. Confetti: Go Big or Go Home